Analysis | Ron Rivera will be criticized for his decision. To hear him tell it, he didn’t have a choice.

 He told his players as much in the locker room as their 20-19 loss to the winless New York Giants still burned on the MetLife Stadium scoreboards outside.
-While the arithmetic of a possible tie might have inched his team closer to the NFC East title he has decided to chase, he’s also pursuing something bigger, far less tangible than the 1-5 record Washington is taking to the bottom of the division standings.
+While the arithmetic of a possible tie might have inched his team closer to the NFC East title he has decided to chase, he is also pursuing something bigger, far less tangible than the 1-5 record Washington is taking to the bottom of the division standings.

 He has talked a lot these past few months about building a “culture,” but what he’s really trying to do is change a mentality.
 He’s trying to pull an organization that hasn’t understood winning for some time to a place where victories are to be expected.
 And what better place for him to show that than on the 2-yard line of an empty stadium in the second month of a rebuild that’s taking longer than he expected?